converged-computing/rainbow-experiments/README.md

  - [scheduler](experiments/scheduler)
  - [simulation-lammps](experiments/simulation-lammps): simulation using original lammps metadata
- - **simulation**: TBA a more robust simulation that adds more subsystems
+ - **simulation-X**: TBA a more robust simulation that adds more subsystems

+> How do I contribute?

+Please don't modify an already done experiment - instead make a new subdirectory in [experiments](experiments) that reflects your experiment, and keep all notes there.
+Once an experiment is done, we consider it frozen and need to retain that state for future reference, reproducibility, etc. Yes, even if it's bad.
+I will be doing (and refining) a first set of simulations, and this is still a work in progress.

 ## License